henrygermany/justanothercss/Readme.md

 # JustAnotherCSS

 This is just another css toolkit/framework/whateveryouwannacallit.
-Built by me to learn responsive css/sass and to give my future self a nice css-basis to use in future projects.
+Built by me to learn responsive css/sass and to give my future self a nice styling basis to use in future projects.

 ## Usage